-There are a lot of different views on sexual and reproductive rights.
-Abortion and contraception are at the forefront of the global struggle for gender equality.
+Abortion and contraception are controversial issues and they are at the forefront of the global struggle for gender equality.
 This is where the backlash is happening and where the battle is being fought.
-Amnesty needs to speak out on this fundamental human rights issue.
+Amnesty needs to speak out on this hard, difficult yet fundamental human rights issue.
 We need to stand in solidarity with some of the most targeted and beleaguered human rights defenders in the world.
 We have the research, the evidence, and the arguments and together we can achieve real progress for women and girls worldwide.